 - Once you have your rainbow base down, begin to add beads to the rice base.

 - Nestle the rainbow puzzle sections into the coordinating color of rice.

 - Add a pipe cleaner or two.

 - Add a sandbox tool, kitchen spoon, or tongs to offer new ways to explore!

 - With supervision, invite your child to explore the colors of the rainbow, to thread the beads onto the pipe cleaners, and to build the rainbow puzzle.

 - When playtime is over, you can snap the lid on the box to store for future play sessions.

-- While the children are naturally going to mix the colors together, that is okay!
+- The children are naturally going to mix the colors together, and that is okay!
 The next time they explore this sensory bin, they can work on their sorting skills!

 Have you ever made a sensory bin before?
 They are so much fun and allow for interaction through play while still learning so many skills.

 If you liked this tub, you will love our Insect Sensory Tub.
 Click here to check it out!